MexMerchant/SDK-NodeJS/README.md

 # Prerequisites
 - The SDK requires the following prerequisites to be met in order to function correctly:
     - Node v12.x+
-    - SSL <span style="color: red">**NB: HTTPS is expected to be in place as the payment gateway will respond over SSL when redirecting the user's browser.
-Failure to provide an environment where HTTPS traffic is possible, will result in the SDK failing**</span>
     - _htmlentities_ module (`npm install html-entities`)
     - _axios_ module (`npm install axios`)
     - _http-build-query (`npm install http-build-query`)